marksibrahim/knowledge_search/README.md

 In addition to the graph, the first 2000 characters of the main body text are indexed for fuzzy title searching.
 * <a href="https://www.elastic.co/" rel="knowledge search"><img src="https://github.com/marksibrahim/knowledge_search/blob/master/tools/logos/elasticsearch.png" width="30"></a> powered by Elasticsearch
 * indexing is distributed using Scala
-   * note PySpark Databricks XMl package and EsSpark (connector from Spark to Elasticsearch) are not compatible
+   * note PySpark Databricks XML package and EsSpark (connector from Spark to Elasticsearch) are not compatible
-   * build jar using Maven and run Scala (see pom.xm and index_wiki.scala)
+   * build jar using Maven and run Scala (see pom.xml and index_wiki.scala)
 * Elasticsearch query weighs the title 2x more heavily realtive to introductory body text

 > Example: